 About This Brand

-HP continues to have the largest market share in this catagory.
-With a plethora of products announced throughout the year, its offerings satisfy all types of consumers, especially due to their constant new enhancements and technologies.
+HP continues to have the largest market share in this category.
+With a plethora of products announced throughout the year, its offerings satisfy all types of consumers.

 Features & Specs - HP Officejet Pro 8600 Plus

 Built-in fax For an all-in-one printer, a built-in fax modem that lets you fax what you've scanned without the need for assistance from the computer's own communication hardware.

 Memory-card reader Indicates whether the printer has a built-in memory-card reader.
 If so, this feature lets you print image files from a digital camera's memory card without using a computer.
 You can also transfer the files to a computer.

 PictBridge This feature allows direct printing (without the use of a computer) from any brand of digital camera to any brand of printer.